 Funding can be a crucial aspect to your research.
 The Library can help!
 We work with Candid, a non-profit organization, to deliver you tools to help you find funding for your work.

 Candid comes to you!
 Once a month, a representative from Candid holds office hours in the Library.
 They are on campus the second Thursday of every month from 10:00 a.m. to 3:00 p.m.
 You can drop in during those hours or schedule an appointment.
 Book your Candid appointment here.

 You can also use Candid's grant finding tool, Foundation Directory Online, from any computer on campus.
 Learn more about this database below.

-The Foundation Center Directory Online is a useful tool for finding potential sources of funding for projects.
-The Foundation Center is one of the foremost resources for finding information on philanthropic organizations.
-In the Foundation Center Directory Online you can search for:
+The Foundation Directory Online is a useful tool for finding potential sources of funding for projects.
+It is one of the foremost resources for finding information on philanthropic organizations.
+In the Foundation Directory Online you can search for:

 This information can be used to help you locate sources of funding for your own projects and find information on how companies and philanthropic organizations distribute funds.

-Please note that the Foundation Center Directory Online is only accessible while on campus.
-When off-campus you can use the Foundation Center's GrantSpace website to access their free resources.
+Please note that the Foundation Directory Online is only accessible while on campus.

 If you're writing, publishing, or presenting, it's important that your name is attached to everything you create.
 That can be difficult if you've used multiple names on your work.
 ORCID is a FREE tool to help you claim your name on everything you've done.
 ORCID provides a persistent digital identifier that distinguishes you from every other researcher and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between you and your professional activities ensuring that your work is recognized.